 Looking to add privacy to your backyard?
-Well, there’s nothing like cedar hedging to do so!
-Not only will this versatile, low-maintenance evergreen add beauty and colour to your landscape year-round, but also it will reduce noise and act as a protection against cold winds.
+Well, there’s nothing like cedar hedges to do so!
+Not only will this versatile, low-maintenance evergreen add beauty and colour to your landscape year-round, but it will also reduce noise and act as a protection against cold winds.

 Even though cedar trees are easy to maintain and quite resistant to insects and diseases, some basic maintenance is needed to get thick, healthy, and vibrant hedging.
 Here is all you need to know about planting, watering, fertilizing, and trimming cedar trees.